randytarampi/lambda-cloudwatch-slack/README.md

 ## Configuration

-Clone this repository and open the Makefile in your editor, then follow the steps beow:
+Clone this repository and then follow the steps below:

 ### 1. Configure AWS environment

-Fill in the variables at the top of the `Makefile`.
+Fill in the variables at the top of the `Makefile.vars.example`.
 For example, your variables may look like this:

 ```